AdilAhmed11/ts-snake-game/snake-game/research-notes.md

 Need someway to know that snake 'head' and food are in the same grid position i.e. the food has been eaten.
 Need function that uses the changeFoodPosition function created at the start.
 Can i equate the x and y coordinates of both the head and food?
+YES I CAN!

 ## Movement